daniil-777/graph-matching/README.md

 # Graph Learning for Graph Based Semantic Matching

-This repository contains PyTorch implementation of our project.
+This repository contains PyTorch implementation of the graph semantic matching as a project of the deep learning course at ETH Zuich.
+The report can be found [here](https://github.com/daniil-777/graph-matching/blob/master/report/DeepLearning_Report.pdf).
 This code is based off of the implementation of [Github](https://github.com/Thinklab-SJTU/PCA-GM).

 ## Get started